WARP-LAB/WARP-GUIDES-WEBPACK/01-hello-world/readme.md

 </html>
 ```

-Set up hello world javascript that selects `app` div in our html and puts some text in it.
-Note that we are using ES5 here.
+Setting up *Hello World* JavaScript that selects `app` div in DOM and puts some text in it.
+Note that ES5 is used here and will be until [Babel](https://babeljs.io) is attached to the pipe, except for `require()`.

 _src/index.js_